jgstew/jgstew.github.io/_posts/2018-10-30-BigFix-Settings-Optimizations.md

 - The default of 10 days is often too short to catch issues before logs are rotated.

+## _BESClient_ActionManager_HistoryKeepDays

+### Default: 1 year (365)

+### Recommendation: 5 years (1825)

+- This setting controls how many log files the client will keep before deleting the oldest.
+- The default of 10 days is often too short to catch issues before logs are rotated.

 ## _BESRelay_HealthCheck_EnableAtStartup

 ### Default: Disabled (0)